 - Our nurses can administer tuberculosis (TB) skin tests to students who are in the master’s programs for teaching and require this screening before going into a classroom setting.

-- Note: Flu shots will not be available for Fall 2020.
+- Note: Flu shots will not be available in fall 2020.
 Flu shots are available on a seasonal basis, beginning usually in October/November.
 Flu shots are free to UArts students and administered by a school nurse.
 There is a limited supply and flu shots are given on a first-come, first-served basis, so students interested in this service are encouraged to contact Health Services in October to inquire about availability or to check our Facebook page for updates.

 - Free items and samples are available in the Office of Health Services as part of our “Free Sample Station.”
 Items available year-round include condoms, feminine hygiene products, Band-Aids and cough drops.
 Other items can include hair care products, deodorant and other such samples as sent to us by various health and wellness companies throughout the year.
 Students are encouraged to stop in any time during office hours to check out the latest offerings!